OpenEvalProject/evals/manuscripts/elife-48118/v1/manuscript.md

 **Figure 3.:** (A) Calcium channel inhibition by NNCB-2 or CNCB-2 does not require channel opening.
 Ba2+ current was elicited in a whole-cell recording by 50-millisecond steps from −70 to + 10 mV delivered every 10 s.
 Five pulses were applied in control solution, then NNCB-2 (n = 4) or CNCB-2 (n = 4 to 5) was applied for 3 min with no activation of channels and then depolarizing pulses were resumed for 50 s (in the continuing presence of drug).
 Then, the cell was perfused with drug-free solution for 3 min without stimulation and then depolarizing pulses were resumed for 50 s to assay recovery.
 (B) Slow inhibition of N-type Ca2+ channels by intracellularly applied CNCB-2.
 300 µM CNCB-2 applied in the pipette solution (green triangles) produced inhibition that developed relatively slowly over several minutes (green triangles, mean ± SEM, n = 3).
 The time course of inhibition was similar to that of 100 µM CNCB-2 applied externally (black circles, mean ± SEM, n = 4) and slower than 300 µM CNCB-2 applied externally (red circles, mean ± SEM, n = 4); data points for external application from Figure 2.
 Source data can be found in Source data 1.

-## Slow recovery from CNCB-2 inhibition
+### Slow recovery from CNCB-2 inhibition

 A major difference between the inhibition produced by the cationic and neutral compounds was that recovery from CNCB-2 inhibition was much slower than from NNCB-2 when the agent was removed (Figure 3A).
 With 3 min of wash-out after exposure to 100 µM NNCB-2, current recovered from −1 ± 11% to 81 ± 10% (n = 4) of the initial control value before compound was applied.
 However, with 3 min of wash-out after exposure to 100 µM CNCB-2, current recovered much less, from 11 ± 6% to 28 ± 4% (n = 4).
 Thus, although inhibition by CNCB-2 develops somewhat more slowly than that by NNCB-2, CNCB-2 binding to the channel appears to be tighter and reverses more slowly.

-## Internal application of CNCB-2
+### Internal application of CNCB-2

 We next tested internal application of CNCB-2.
 Applying CNCB-2 internally by inclusion in the pipette solution produced inhibition of Cav2.2 calcium channel current that developed over the first several minutes of dialysis (Figure 3B).
 However, inhibition by internal CNCB-2 developed more slowly than with external application.
 With 300 µM CNCB-2 applied internally, current was reduced to 20% of the initial control value after 114 s, while the same reduction took only 27 s with external application of 300 µM CNCB-2.
 In fact, the time course of inhibition by internally-applied 300 µM CNCB-2 was similar to the time course of inhibition by 100 µM CNCB-2 applied externally.

-## Inhibition of native calcium channels
+### Inhibition of native calcium channels

 To examine whether CNCB-2 applied externally can inhibit native N-type calcium channels in neurons as well as cloned N-type channels expressed in HEK cells, we tested its effects on calcium channels in mouse superior cervical ganglion (SCG) sympathetic neurons, a neuronal type in which ~ 80–90% of the overall voltage-dependent calcium current is carried by N-type calcium channels (Regan et al., 1991).
 Externally applied CNCB-2 was effective in inhibiting calcium channel current in SCG neurons, with an IC50 near 3 µM (Figure 4).
 As for heterologously expressed channels, inhibition was long-lasting, with very little reversal of inhibition over several minutes of washing with drug-free solution.

 ![Figure 4.](https://cdn.elifesciences.org/articles/48118/elife-48118-fig4-v1.jpg)

-**Figure 4.:** 2+ channels in mouse sympathetic neurons by CNCB-2 applied extracellularly.(A) Time course of inhibition by 10 µM CNCB-2.
+**Figure 4.:** (A) Time course of inhibition by 10 µM CNCB-2.
 Current carried by 5 mM Ba2+ was evoked by 50 ms steps from −70 to +10 mV delivered every 3 s.
 The external solution contained 5 μM nimodipine to block L-type calcium channels and 1 μM TTX to block sodium channels.
 Inset: Current before and after application of CNCB-2.
 Tail currents in control trace are truncated.
 (B) Current remaining in CNCB-2 applied at 3, 10, or 30 µM (mean ± SEM, n = 5 for 3 and 10 μM CNCB-2, n = 6 for 30 µM CNCB-2).
 Experiments performed at 37°C. Source data can be found in Source data 1.

-## Inhibition of Nav1.7 channels
+### Inhibition of Nav1.7 channels

 We expected that CNCB-2 would have selectivity for N-type calcium channels, because the parent compound was based on a family described as being selective N-type calcium channel inhibitors (Seko et al., 2001).
 Surprisingly, however, we found that CNCB-2 also inhibits sodium channels with external application, acting even more potently on sodium channels than on N-type calcium channels.
 Figure 5A shows the effect of 3 µM CNCB-2 applied to Nav1.7 sodium channels expressed in a stable cell line.
 With a holding potential of −70 mV and 10-msec depolarizing steps to 0 mV delivered every 5 s, 3 µM CNCB-2 inhibited sodium current to 31 ± 5% of control with application for 10 min (n = 5).
 Inhibition of Nav1.7 channels by CNCB-2 was voltage-dependent, with more potent inhibition from more depolarized holding potentials, in a manner suggesting higher-affinity binding to inactivated states of the sodium channel.
 Using a protocol in which various holding voltages were established for 2 s in a staircase-like manner, 3 µM CNCB-2 produced equal inhibition at holding voltages of −120 mV and −100 mV (to 67 ± 5% of control at −120 mV and to 67 ± 4% of control at −100 mV), where channels are in the resting state, but much more effective inhibition at more depolarized voltages where more channels are in inactivated states, inhibiting to 12 ± 4% of control from a holding potential of −60 mV where ~ 55% of channels are in the inactivated state under control conditions (n = 5 for all measurements).
 The relationship of channel availability to voltage with and without CNCB-2 can be used to estimate the binding affinity of CNCB-2 to resting and inactivated channels, using the relation ΔVh = k*ln[(1+C/KR)/(1+C/KI)], where ΔVh is the shift in the midpoint of channel availability produced by the compound, k is the slope factor of the Boltzmann availability curve, C is the concentration of CNCB-2, and KR and KI are the equilibrium constants for CNCB-2 binding to the resting and inactivated states, respectively (Bean et al., 1983).
 Making this calculation (and using the inhibition at −120 mV where channels are all in the resting state to estimate KR) results in estimates of KR = 5.6 µM and KI = 0.71 µM.
 This can be compared to the estimates of KR = 440 µM and KI = 10 µM for lidocaine binding to sodium channels (Bean et al., 1983), implying much tighter binding of CNCB-2 than lidocaine to both resting and inactivated states of the channel.